-The Committee's concern with the requestor's model in this regard lies with its recitation of the fee structure that would apply to the "a la carte" services available to limited scope clients upon request, as representation progresses.
-Per the request, clients who engage the lawyer in the proposed "key parts of the dissolution" service model would be able to "elect along the way to pursue other interim motions, which are really a matter of choice, also on a flat fee basis, subject to limitations."
+dissolution" service model would be able to "elect along the way to pursue other interim motions, which are really a matter of choice, also on a flat fee basis, subject to limitations."
 (Emphasis added.)
 In a follow-up communication, the requestor has explained what "subject to limitations" means: while the envisioned model would make an array of supplemental pretrial services available to clients on a flat fee basis, if a case did not settle and a trial was necessary, the lawyer would provide trial-related services only if the client agreed to pay for those services at the lawyer's customary, hourly rates.

 The Committee discerns no ethical bar to a hybrid arrangement that would shift from fixed fee to hourly billing if a case goes to trial, provided that all fees are reasonable as required by Rule 1.5(a) and explained to the client and memorialized in the fee agreement at the outset as required by Rule 1.5(b).
 Although the lawyer's hope, and perhaps even expectation, may be that every limited scope, marital dissolution case will settle in advance of trial, given the aforementioned unpredictability of family law matters (see discussion, supra at 6-7), that almost any limited scope case may take an unanticipated turn that causes negotiations to collapse such that a trial becomes necessary seems at least reasonably foreseeable.
 For that reason, to comply with Rule 1.5(b), the lawyer must explain to the client, at the outset, the fee structure that will apply in that event.
-So, too, must the lawyer explain to the client the terms upon which the lawyer will reduce the fixed fee, or refund to the client a portion of the fixed fee paid in advance, if the lawyer does not perform some of the tasks covered by the fee (e.g., if negotiations fail such that the lawyer does not draft a settlement agreement or shepherd it through the court, if the client discharges the lawyer (or vice versa) before the matter concludes, or if the case ends because the parties reconcile before the agreed-upon work is complete).18
+So, too, must the lawyer explain to the client the terms upon which the lawyer will reduce the fixed fee, or refund to the client a portion of the fixed fee paid in advance, if the lawyer does not perform some of the tasks covered by the fee (e.g., if negotiations fail such that the lawyer (or vice versa) before the matter concludes, or if the case ends because the parties reconcile before the agreed-upon work is complete).18

-To summarize, we conclude that to pass ethical muster, the limited scope, fixed fee engagement the inquirer describes requires a writing in which the lawyer, 1) sets out the amount of the fee and the expenses for which the client will be responsible, 2) explains which services will be included for the fixed fee and which parts of the matter will be the client's responsibility, and 3) specifies how all charges will be handled for tasks not covered by the fixed fee if the client wishes to expand the scope of representation once work on the matter is underway and the terms upon which the lawver will reduce the fixed fee, or refund to the client a portion of the fixed fee paid in advance, if the lawyer does not perform some of the tasks covered by the fee.
+To summarize, we conclude that to pass ethical muster, the limited scope, fixed fee engagement the inquirer describes requires a writing in which the lawyer, 1) sets out the amount of the fee and the expenses for which the client will be responsible, 2) explains which services will be included for the fixed fee and which parts of the matter will be the client's responsibility, and 3) specifies how all charges will be handled for tasks not covered by the fixed fee if the client wishes to expand the scope of representation once work on the matter is underway and the terms upon which the lawyer will reduce the fixed fee, or refund to the client a portion of the fixed fee paid in advance, if the lawyer does not perform some of the tasks covered by the fee.
 As bears repeating, the basis and rate of all fees, whether fixed or hourly, must be reasonable under the circumstances and explained to the client at the outset.